About "that little bit of help"

 Our Place Wye recognises that older people can need, and value low-level practical assistance to enable them to live in comfort in their own homes, and to enjoy a better quality of life.

 As a nation we are living longer.
 The population is ageing, and growing in size, but NHS budgets for health and council budgets for social care are under increasing pressure, and tightening every year.
 Consequently, the social care system that supports us in our later years is changing.
 What can Wye do as a community to help itself in this situation?

-Image: Near Wye Surgery, Oxenturn Road - a recently blind man learning how to cross Oxenturn Road with the aid of a white stick.
+Image: Outside Wye Surgery, a recently blind man learns how to cross Oxenturn Road with the aid of a white stick.

 In essence, Our Place Wye is a practical, preventative response to the adage that 'prevention is better than cure'.
 However, while the effects of this approach are easy to recognise and understand, they are hard to measure.
 The benefits of 'that little bit of help' are cumulative and will probably show themselves gradually.